pvogenthaler/MapReactor/README.md

-# Project Name
+# Sonder

-> Pithy project description
+> Sonder is a neighborhood discovery walking app for IOS and Android built on React Native.

 ## Team